 German cruise shipbuilder MV Werften filed for bankruptcy on Monday, January 10, leaving the fate of the yard and its ~2,000 employees uncertain.

-The bankruptcy comes following negotiations between the government of Germany and the owner of the shipyard, GHK-Genting Hong Kong, which did not reach an agreement over financing for the remaining building of Global Dream, the Global Class cruise ship being constructed for Dream Cruises, another GHK subsidiary.
+The bankruptcy comes following negotiations between the government of Germany and the owner of the shipyard, GHK-Genting Hong Kong, which did not reach an agreement over financing for the remaining building of Global Dream (Global Class vessels).

 According to reports in German media, Robert Habeck, Germany’s Federal Minister for Economic Affairs, blamed GHK for the insolvency and potential loss of jobs.